VamsiUdaykumar/agnews-lora-fine-tuning/README.md

 This will:
 - Load & preprocess AGNews
 - Train the model with LoRA
-- Plot training loss & accuracy
+- Plot training loss
-- Evaluate on validation set
+- Generate metrics
 - Generate a valid `submission.csv` file

 ## Model Configuration